 The lighter revealed a small space around the Doctor as a flame burst to life.
 Before him was a rocky wall, like that of a cave within a mountain.
 The ground was similarly rocky and coarse.
 Turning around, there was a large, seemingly metallic structure taking up a larger portion of the room.
-It was marked with strange, yet familiar symbols.
-Edward could hear machinations from within the metallic structure.
-He noted several vent-like markings spread across the metallic walls.
-Edward searched his memories, hoping to grasp the meaning of the symbols, and then he remembered a book Doctor Groph had shown to him many months ago detailing the ancient Vril-Ya's devices.
-By the vents, Doctor Richtofen searched his memory of Groph's ramblings, remembering mention of a device able to generate breathable oxygen with the use of Vril for power.
-Groph said this device was how many Vril were able to leave Earth's atmosphere to explore the cosmos in their advanced space-craft.
+It was marked with strange, yet somewhat familiar symbols.
+Edward could hear machinations from within the structure, and a low hum.
+Edward searched his memories, hoping to grasp the meaning of the symbols, but they were unrecognizable.
+The pyramid did, however, appear similar to a device from one of Doctor Groph’s books.
+The device was how many of the fictional Vril-Ya were able to leave Earth’s atmosphere to explore the cosmos in their advanced space-craft.

-Even more peculiar was the device at the center of the cave, beneath the metallic dome.
-It was a pyramid with a black finish so dark it appeared like a void, with Richtofen only being able to know it was a three dimensional object by placing the light close to it.
-The base of the pyramid was metallic much like the device surrounding it, with similar symbols inscribed into it as well.
+Upon glancing upward, Edward noticed that this structure was the base of some kind of pyramid.
+It had a black finish so dark it appeared like a void, with Richtofen only realizing it was a three-dimensional object by placing the light closer to it.
+The corners appeared to blend in with the mass of blackness, creating something totally otherworldly to Richtofen.
 The front face of the pyramid's base held a large dial-like panel, with a protruding circle in the center and strange markings and grooves surrounding the circle.
 Above the pyramid was a set of metallic protrusions, not too dissimilar to the capacitors atop the matter transference prototype.

-"Ahhh!
-Static electricity.
-It's sharp to the touch.
+“Ach!
+Static electricity...
+It’s sharp to the touch.
 Very cold.
-Not a speck of dust."
+Not a speck of dust.”

-Edward turned his other hand into a fist and began to lightly bang on the strange structure.
+Edward turned his hand into a fist and began to lightly bang on the strange structure.